404GamerNotFound/system-update-and-cleanup-bash-script/README.md

 ### Automation with Cron

 In case you follow the installation process, you can schedule the scripts to run regularly using cron.
 You'll be prompted to choose :
-- a username to execute the script
 - an email address to notify in case upgrades are on the go.
 You won't be notified if nothing is to be upgraded
 - a time of the day on which you want to perform the maintenance.

-The installation script will then update your scripts and crontab accordingly.
+The installation script will then update your scripts and cron jobs accordingly.
 System updates will be executed at the chosen time, system cleanup will be one hour after (in case any restart is needed in between).

 **Note:** Running system updates automatically should be done with caution, as there's a (very) small (indeed) chance that an update could cause issues with the system, especially if a restart is required.